 4. Modified Z-Score

 To address the sensitivity of the standard Z-score to outliers, the modified Z-score uses the median absolute deviation (MAD) instead of the standard deviation.
-The MAD is a more robust measure of dispersion that is less affected by extreme values.
+The MAD is a more strong measure of dispersion that is less affected by extreme values.

 The formula for the modified Z-score is: